webjunkie01/profanity-replacer/README.md

 ## How it works.

-It needs a list of words that are considered profanity, when this list if provided a search will begin and will match the word against the text you want to censor.
+It needs a list of words that are considered profanity, when this list is provided, a search will begin and will match the word against the text you want to censor.

-This means that for example you want to censor the word `shit` it will search the text for that specific word but will not work for words like `shithead` or `shithole` for example.
+This means that for example if you want to censor the word `shit` it will search for that specific word but will not work for words like `shithead` or `shithole` for example.

-For this to work you will have to provide an extra list of words that consider very offensive.
-Words in this file wil be replaced if they match as a whole word of in-word.
+For this to work you will have to provide an extra list of words that can be consider very offensive.
+Words in this file wil be replaced if they match as a whole word or in-word.

 ## Example